Craftsman Table Saw

 |

-I had an el-cheapo Skil 7¼" circular saw that the lumber yard was giving away when you bought a load of deck lumber.
-It's the second of that variety I've had; the first was probably my first power tool; and although it handles most of what I need for a circular saw, there's a quirk that this thing has that puzzles me.
+I had an el-cheapo Skil 7¼" circular saw that the lumber yard was giving away when you bought a load of deck lumber (deck project ≈1981).
+It’s the second of that variety I’ve had; the first was probably my first power tool, purchased in the ’60s, I believe.
+And although it handles most of what I need for a circular saw, there’s a quirk that this thing has that puzzles me.
 Sometimes when I let go of the trigger, the motor drops to about half speed, running rough.
-Sometimes I can make it stop by giving the trigger a thunk, but mostly it'll stop if I bump the saw against something solid.
+Sometimes I can make it stop by giving the trigger a thunk, but mostly it’ll stop if I bump the saw against something solid.
 Both saws have done that.
-I've since given one away to my daughter and the other to my son.
-No, I don't have anything against them.
+I’ve since given one away to my daughter and the other to my son.
+No, I don’t have anything against them.

 |